MOSAIC: A CELEBRATION OF DESIGN, EXPRESSION & COLOUR

 Christopher Smith worked in conservation and creation of mosaic until 1995, completing over 600 projects.
 In 1984 he began work on the interpretation and translation of Eduardo Paolozzi’s designs for Tottenham Court Road into mosaic.

-DUGALD MACINNES: WORKING WITH SLATE
+DUGALD MACINNES: WORKING WITH SLATE -SOLD OUT

 (Biography: see above)